Please contact the following GSS Hunting Consultant

 Approximately 80% of clients will have at least one good shot opportunity on a mature bear during their hunt.
 A mature bear is considered any bear over 8′ in size from the registration area and 8.5′ in size from the draw areas.
 Giant bears over 10′ in size have been taken on past hunts from all three areas.

 If a client does not have a quality shot opportunity on a mature bear during their hunt the outfitter offers the option to return at any time for a second hunt at half price.
 This offer does not apply to missed shots or to clients who pass on mature bears seeking to harvest a giant.

 First introduced to Kodiak Island in 1924, the population of deer as well as the trophy quality of bucks on Kodiak Island has been exceptional in recent years, and now is the time to hunt them.
 Sitka deer may be added to any fall brown bear hunt for a trophy fee of only $500 per deer if the applicable locking tags have been purchased by the client in advance.
 Blacktail-only hunts are offered during the fall months, including seven-day schedules with five full hunting days.
 Two (2) bucks are included and a third deer can be added for an additional trophy fee of $750.
-The pricing for a fully guided hunt is exceptional at only $2,500 for early season hunts in September and October accessed by 4WD vehicles and ATVs.
-Late-season hunts in November and December that require charter flights after the road system has closed are priced at $3,500 (charter included).
+The pricing for a fully guided hunt is exceptional at only $3,500 for early season hunts in September and October accessed by 4WD vehicles and ATVs.
+Late-season hunts in November and December are priced at $3,500 (charter included).